akmur/alex-11ty/posts/2017-02-03-a-javascript-learning-roadmap.md

 Since I had quite some fun redacting my [2017 Reading List][1], I thought it would be a good idea to write an article about learning JavaScript, something I would have loved to read when starting out, or during various stages of my ongoing learning process.

 Some of the resources in this post are from Sitepoint Premium (meaning you need to pay a subscription fee).
-I&#8217;m sure there are other resources out there, but right now Sitepoint is what I&#8217;m using.
+I'm sure there are other resources out there, but right now Sitepoint is what I'm using.

 Here we go!